 But you can set general expectations based on channel and research.

-The Big Three channels when it comes social media influencer marketing are Instagram, YouTube, and Snapchat.
+Influencer pricing will vary by channel, and the Big Three channels when it comes social media influencer marketing are Instagram, YouTube, and Snapchat.

 In most marketer’s experience, Facebook and Twitter are not suitable for influencer campaigns, and you’re marketing dollars are much better spent elsewhere.